 4. No matter how prepared we are, sometimes we need professional medical care.

 If it’s a third-degree burn or the affected body area is bigger than 5 percent the body will heal harder and it’s exposed to infections.
 What goes over 10 percent can aggravate even faster and become life-threatening.
 In these situations is best to search for medical care.

 Burns classification and how to treat them

 First degree burns

 These are the mild sunburns that make your skin red and painful.
-You can add cool compresses or aloe vera and for the pain mix a few drops of lavender essential oil in two teaspoons of honey apply it on the affected area few times a day.
+You can add cool compresses or aloe vera.
+For the pain mix, a few drops of lavender essential oil in two teaspoons of honey apply it on the affected area a few times a day.
 The burn should heal in a few days without resultant sloughing of the damaged top layer of skin.
 When you treat burns, the first-degree type shouldn’t pose you any problems.

 - Debride the blister